herotechcourse/kotlin-lotto-precourse/README.md

     - It must not overlap with the previously entered winning numbers.
     - Used to determine 2nd place in ranking.

+- apply validator and retry or throw Exception

 # Validator
 - Define message
     - All error messages are predefined as constants for consistency.